-Marondera formally Marandellas is located some 67 km from Harare and is the capital of Mashonaland East Province.
+Marondera (formerly Marandellas) is located some 67 km from Harare and is the capital of Mashonaland East Province.
 The city is surrounded by commercial farms where the residents go for seasonal employment.
-As of 2013, the town has a popuation of an estimated 46 000.
+In 2013, the town had a population estimated at 46 000.
 The flashy town was one of the earliest residence of the whites and a centre for agriculture and forestry activities.

 Geography and Climate

 Marondera is the name of a former area headman.
 It is derived from the Shona verb kurondera - to follow.
 Marondera, located at coordinates 18.19°S, 31.55° E with an average elevation of 1668 meters.
 Average daytime temperatures highs of around 23 °C and lows of around 11 °C. The average monthly amount of rainfall is around 3 mm in summer.

 Marondera and surrounds are served by Marondera Provincial Hospital.

 See Rakodzi High School.

 See Watershed College.